I never set out to be a Christian author, speaker, or website owner.

 Other times, the Bible speaks implicitly — it’s up to us to apply the Bible’s principles to our lives.

 Maybe you are faced with the choice between two jobs.
-Neither one involves doing anything immoral — so how can you figure out God’s will when the Bible doesn’t tell you which job is better?
+Neither one involves doing anything immoral — so how can you answer the question, “What is God’s will?” when the Bible doesn’t tell you which job is better?

 With this command in mind, we can examine our choices to see how they’d affect our lives.
 I would ask things like: Will one of these jobs harm my relationship with God — through a toxic work environment or coworkers, or missing church on Sundays?
 Will it allow me to support my family in the way that is most important right now — financially, time-wise, or emotional energy required?

-Even if you don’t see explicit instructions in the Bible, the implicit message in scripture can help with how to know God’s will for your life.
+Even if you don’t see explicit instructions in the Bible, the implicit message in scripture can help you answer, “What is God’s will for my life?”

 The more familiar you are with the scripture, the better you will know God.
-The more you know God, the easier and more natural it will be to hear God and follow His leading.
-Reading the Bible is the first step in how to know God’s will for your life.
+The more you know God, the easier and more natural it will be to hear God’s wisdom and follow His lead.
+Reading the Bible is the first step in answering the question, “What is God’s will for my life?”

 If you find the Bible intimidating, or you don’t know where or how to start, I offer a guide for beginners that helps you choose a Bible, explains where to start, and gets you set up with a Bible reading plan!
-Don’t let fear or embarrassment keep you from reading the Bible to discover God’s will for you life!
+Don’t let fear or embarrassment keep you from reading the Bible to determine, “What is God’s will for my life?”

 2. Ask the Holy Spirit for Guidance in Finding God’s Will